gcalderone/GModelFit.jl/docs/src/api.md

 ## Non-exported symbols
-The following symbols are not exported by the **GFit.jl** package since they are typically not used in every day work, or aimed to debugging purposes.
+The following symbols are not exported by the **GModelFit.jl** package since they are typically not used in every day work, or aimed to debugging purposes.
 Still, they can be useful in some case, hence they are documented here.

 ```@docs
-GFit.FitStats
+GModelFit.FitStats
-GFit.FunctDesc
+GModelFit.FunctDesc
-GFit.ModelSnapshot
+GModelFit.ModelSnapshot
-GFit.Parameter
+GModelFit.Parameter
-GFit.comptypes
+GModelFit.comptypes
-GFit.mock
+GModelFit.mock
-GFit.serialize
+GModelFit.serialize
 ```